davrot/overleaf_with_keycloak/README.md

 11. In overleafserver do up.sh
 12. In nginx do up.sh
 13. In check_users do up.sh
-14. Now we can go into the keycloack server to get the client id and secrets.
+14. Now we can go into the keycloack server to get the client id and secrets (see how_to_keycloak_A).

 [...
 To be continued]

 # Docker and eMail (Ubuntu)